 Renn handed out the weapons, wood and iron, lighter than the real thing.
 Fionn took his, small fingers closing around the stock, cold iron pressing against his palms.

 Fionn's grip tightened.
 Released.
 Tightened again.
-His shoulders drew up toward his ears.
+His shoulders crept toward his ears.
 He glanced at the boy beside him, adjusted his hands to match, then shifted them when he moved.

 He moved on without comment.